ara4n/state-experiments/README.md

 zstdcat sgs.zstd | pv | psql test -c 'COPY state_groups_state FROM STDIN WITH CSV HEADER'
 ```

-## Perf

- Running this on the first 85K SGs of Matrix HQ (out of 410K):
-  * Takes 1h of calc_minhash (but isn't remotely memoised or parallelised yet)
-  * Takes 10 minutes to find all the branch points (2391 segments)
-  * TSP via elkai takes 5 hours, and produces 310K temporal state table rows (not great)
-  * TSP via ACO takes about 60 seconds.

 ## Compare with rust-synapse-state-compressor

 ...gives 30% compression with default params on HQ: